Bhagavad Gita Chapter 15 Verse 20 Meaning

 What is the main idea of Bhagavad Gita 15.20?

+This verse carries the weight of lived truth.
 Thus, I have imparted to you this most secret science, O sinless one; by knowing this, one becomes wise, and all their duties are accomplished, O Arjuna.
-This verse emphasizes supreme person with clarity and purpose.
+In the context of the nature of material bondage and the Supreme Person beyond both perishable and...

 How can I apply Bhagavad Gita 15.20 in daily life?